Resilience and Crisis Management

 - The EOC is activated as outlined in appropriate EOC documentation.
 The EOC will be activated as needed and deactivated in accordance with standard practices as outlined in the Texas Statutes & Government Code, 418 and 421 specifically.

 - The EOC is responsible for strategically maintaining resources for EOC operations.
-The EOC is responsible for the emergency notification system with support from OIT and PA.
+The EOC is responsible for the emergency notification system with support from OIT and MarCom.
 The EOC is responsible for maintaining additional third party contracts and ensuring that they are maintained for disaster recovery, international security, emergency evacuation/repatriation, and medical treatment support and other resources as needed.
 SMU PD also maintains security contacts both domestically and internationally to support notification and response.

 - ORM will maintain all documentation regarding EOC activity in a manner that is consistent with records retention as set forth by the University.